About Us

 George Dougherty

-George Dougherty is a student of acting and improv.
-He has appeared in a number of productions, most recently as Alonzo in the Tempest with The Goodly Creatures Theatre Company.
-He has also performed on stages at The Second City and IO theaters in Chicago and the Edinburgh Fringe in Scotland.
+George Dougherty is so happy to be part of this wonderful show.
+He has appeared in a number of productions, most recently as Otto Frank in the Dairy of Anne Frank at the Beverly Arts Center and in the Crucible at The Invictus Theatre.
+He has performed on stages in Chicago and the Edinburgh Fringe in Scotland.
 He is excited to be working with Dmitriy and the talented team he has created and hopes that everyone enjoys the show.

 Caleb Scherr